voxkmp/AliceCreditsApp/README.md

 This simple Pharo app displays the titles of all songs where the Italian cantautrice (singer-songwriter) Alice (Carla Bissi) has a writing credit, either for music or lyrics or both.

-Obviously, it doe not list the many tracks where Alice has sung songs not written or co-written by herself.
+Obviously, it does not list the many tracks where Alice has sung songs not written or co-written by herself.

 The data comes from the Italian website